apache/zookeeper/zookeeper-recipes/zookeeper-recipes-lock/README.txt

    limitations under the License.
 -->

-1) This election interface recipe implements the leader election recipe mentioned in ../../../docs/recipes.[html,pdf].
+1) This lock interface recipe implements the lock recipe mentioned in ../../docs/recipes.[html,pdf].

-2) To compile the leader election java recipe you can just run ant jar from this directory.
+2) To compile the lock java recipe you can just run ant jar from this directory.
+For compiling the c libarary go to src/main/c and read the INSTALLATION instructions.
 Please report any bugs on the jira

 http://issues.apache.org/jira/browse/ZOOKEEPER